vyos/vyos-documentation/docs/configuration/interfaces/vxlan.rst

   set interfaces bridge br241 address '172.16.241.1/24'

 This commands creates a bridge that is used to bind traffic on eth1 vlan 241 with the vxlan241-interface.
-The IP-address is not required.
+The IP address is not required.
 It may however be used as a default gateway for each Leaf which allows devices on the vlan to reach other subnets.
 This requires that the subnets are redistributed by OSPF so that the Spine will learn how to reach it.
 To do this you need to change the